-Before 'Don’t Worry, Darling' Drama, There Was Bigfoot Erotica Drama
+Before "Don’t Worry, Darling" Drama, There Was Bigfoot Erotica Drama

 Pop culture vultures were absolutely FEASTING at a banquet of delectable drama this weekend, thanks to the much-anticipated Venice Film Festival premiere of Don’t Worry, Darling.
 Sure, the onscreen action is probably entertaining, but the offscreen shenanigans are far more mouthwatering.
-A quick rundown: alleged tension between director Olivia Wilde and star Florence Pugh, former male lead Shia LaBeouf came with receipts, pop star Harry Styles may or may not have spit on co-star Chris Pines, and plenty of awkward group photos for amateur body language sleuths to analyze.
+A quick rundown: alleged tension between director Olivia Wilde and star Florence Pugh, former male lead Shia LaBeouf came with receipts, pop star Harry Styles may or may not have spit on co-star Chris Pine, and plenty of awkward group photos for amateur body language sleuths to analyze.

 But before Wilde uttered the fateful words “Miss Flo,” a different member of the Wilde family was enmeshed in theatrics closer to home.
 The director’s mother, journalist Leslie Cockburn, ran for a congressional seat in Virginia’s Fifth District in 2018.
 During her campaign, Cockburn dropped some rather, um, big news: